Read a French interpreter’s tips for organisers, speakers and participants of remote multilingual events

 Talking through an interpreter can be almost as fluid as talking in the same language, providing the speaker remembers a few rules:

-Read all my tips for effective presenting through an interpreter.
+Read all my tips to help with presenting through an interpreter.

 Tips for the participants